lvgl/lvgl/tests/micropython/README.txt

 subtests are counted automatically.
 If not all subtests perform successfully a fault-report is shown about the success rate (success-count vs subtest-count).

-Assertion's form is simple (comment is optional but useful):
+Assertion's form is simple (number of arguments depends on the assertion-type, comment is optional but useful):

  lv_test.assert_xxx ( comparison_value, actual_value, "comment" )

 Different assert-functions decide about the type of the comparison:

-assert_true/assert_false: check if the given variable/expression is True/False
+assert_always: no value-checking, always asserts test (no arguments, just text)
-                          ('comparison value' argument is not needed for these) assert_equal/assert_differ: check for match of expected vs actual value or mismatch of an non-wished value vs actual value assert_less/assert_greater: checks if the value is below/above a limit (range) (useful when we don't know an exact expected value)
+               (useful to use directly in callbacks to check if they happened) assert_true/assert_false: check if the given variable/expression is True/False ('comparison value' argument is not needed for these) assert_equal/assert_differ: check for match of expected vs actual value or mismatch of a non-wished value vs actual value assert_less/assert_greater: checks if the value is below/above a limit (range) (useful when we don't know an exact expected value)
 assert_colormatch: a special check for equality-comparison of lv_color_t objects